compas-dev/compas_fab/_docs/source/pages/examples/robot_control.rst

 Task space
 ==================
 Robots are programmed and controlled to execute specific tasks defined in the task space, i.e., in the Cartesian coordinate system.
+E.g., a robot trajectory is described as a set of target end effector poses in the robot coordinate frame.

 Joint space
 ==================